umich-arc/sstate/README.md

-# py-sstate
+# sstate
-py-sstate (or sstate) is a rewrite of a perl-based utility in Python, which will give the current resource state of any Slurm-based HPC cluster.
+sstate is a rewrite of a perl-based utility in Python, which will give the current resource state of any Slurm-based HPC cluster.

 ## Requirements
 Uses tabulate python library